rosedimplegeorge/Project-2/README.md

 ## Overview

-    Tech Tracker is an online application for the Users to track the Technologies over the course of time.
+    Tech Tracker is an online application for the Users to track the Technical Skills  over the course of time.

 ### Techical Specifications :

 #### This application has:

 ```
 Three models –

-1. USER
+1. USERS
-2. TECH STACK
+2. TECH STACKS
 3. RESOURCES

 ```